psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

 # About the A406
 The A406 claims to be able to do:

-- 6/6 mils using the 60 degree "V-tip" (routing bit, or "universal cutting tools" in LPKF land).
+- 6/6 mils using the 60 degree "V-tip" (routing bit, or "universal cutting tools" in LPKF land). \*
 - 8/8 mils using the 90 degree v-tip.

+\* A 6/6 board means that the trace width and spacing between traces are each 6 mils.
+An 8/8 board means that the trace/space widths are each 8 mils.

 Why should you use the A406 over the LPKF?
 If you need more manual control over the process, if you're a little bit more of a power PCB person, then according to our experience, you should get better results from the A406.
 The LPKF software is more user friendly, but still has a few issues.

 **What do you need to start a job?**
+- A 6/6 mil or 8/8 mil PCB design (see "About the A406" for more details about what this means).
 - 2-3 gerber files (top, outline, and bottom if board is two layers) \*
 - 1 excellon file (for drill holes) \*
 - A copper PCB blank (can be purchased from the EPL - sold double and single sided)